 We recognize the value, skills, and contributions that volunteers bring to Tonto Natural Bridge State Park.
 It is our responsibility to support volunteers and staff working together for the betterment of the park, its environment and services available to its visitors.
-To that end, we will endeavor to provide an environment that fosters teamwork, facilitates successful job completion, provides all necessary & appropriate consultation & training, and endeavors to successfully & professionally resolve any conflicts that may arise.
+To that end, we will endeavor to provide an environment that fosters teamwork, facilitates successful job completion, provides all necessary and appropriate consultation and training, and endeavors to successfully and professionally resolve any conflicts that may arise.
 The volunteer program will provide an atmosphere that is open, respectful and receptive to suggestions, questions, and expression of opinions.
 If you do not find this to be the situation, please let us know so that we may attempt to correct that situation.
-Contact the Volunteer Coordinator with any questions.
-You may also read the History of the Volunteer Program at this park.
+You may also read the history of the volunteer program at this park.

 Volunteer Office Coordinator

-Maintenance volunteers assist the park in areas of general park maintenance, minor construction, trail building & maintenance, groundskeeping and other maintenance duties as they might arise.
-These duties could include painting, plumbing, minor electrical and other building & grounds maintenance duties.
+Maintenance volunteers assist the park in areas of general park maintenance, minor construction, trail building and maintenance, groundskeeping and other maintenance duties as they might arise.
+These duties could include painting, plumbing, minor electrical and other building and grounds maintenance duties.
 Volunteers will not be asked to perform tasks beyond their level of knowledge and/or comfort.
-Download Fact Sheet

 Volunteer Howard Roth helping clean up grills after the weekend.